dgrtygry/Tickvoxel/README.md

 # Tickvoxel

-A batchfile clone of Minecraft.
+A batchfile voxel generation game that proves that batchfile can do anything.